-Following is a general list of non-alcoholic substitutes that can be used when cooking with alcohol is simply not an option.
-Choose the option that best matches the flavor of the dish you are making:
+Following is a general list of alcohol substitutions that can be used when cooking with alcohol is simply not an option.
+Choose the alcohol substitutions that best matches the flavor of the dish you are making:

 Anisette – Anise Italian soda syrup or fennel.
 Also use the herbs anise or fennel.

-Beer - Chicken broth, beef broth, mushroom broth, white grape juice, ginger ale.
+Beer or Ale – Chicken broth, beef broth, mushroom broth, white grape juice, or ginger ale.

 Bourbon – 1 1/2 to 2 teaspoons of non-alcoholic vanilla extract.